 Annual Classic Car, Truck and Motorcycle Cruise & Show

-Honoring America’s passion of the automobile and the love of cruising.
-Star City Motor Madness is a charity fund raising event held annually on the last Friday and Saturday in June.The event raises money for the Virginia Museum of Transportation which is located in Roanoke as well as other non-profit organizations.
+Honoring America’s passion of for the automobile and the love of cruising, Star City Motor Madness is a charity fund raising event held annually near the end of June.The event raises money for the Virginia Museum of Transportation which is located in Roanoke as well as other non-profit organizations.
 One Of The Biggest Automotive Events In The Mid-Atlantic!

 History of Star City Motor Madness